-New Litter of nine AKC black and tan puppies born on October 20, 2013 - Ready by December 15!
-Both males and females remain available.
+New Litter of nine AKC black and tan puppies born on October 20, 2013.
+Two females remain available.
 The large and loving parents are Lilly of the Valley and Pride.
 Tails docked, dew claws removed, and shots/dewormings kept current.
 Pedigrees and health warantty provided.
 Outgoing and very playful, most will possess very easy to maintain coats.
 One female remains available.
 Photo below taken on April 17, 2014.
 Please feel free to call us at 307 754-3426 for more info.
 Photos below of the remaining gals taken on January 9, 2014.
 Photos of Girl 3 (left pics) and pic of Girl 4 (right).

 Litter born on November 24 - ready now.
 Health warranty and pedigrees provided.
 Very outgoing and playful, the parents are Shasta and Wyoming Cowboy.
 Two black & tan females remain available.
 Please feel free to contact us at 307 754-3426 for more info.
 Photos below taken February 9, 2014.
 Updated pics should be posted by April 19, 2014.